University of the Basque Country

 - E- Learning (Our Virtual Campus): Many academic programmes include online assessed coursework.
 Our Virtual Campus is often used as the primary way to provide students with additional learning material and sometimes as a valuable supplement to physical lectures.

-Visitors at the University of the Basque Country can benefit from significant discounts in local gyms, take part in specially organised sport activities and sport courses (surf, aerobics, tennis, basketball, martial arts…) or enroll on a number of competitions as full members of our community.
+Visitors at the University of the Basque Country can benefit from significant discounts in local gyms, take part in specially organised sport activities and sport courses (surf, aerobics, tennis, basketball, martial arts…) or enrol on a number of competitions as full members of our community.

 Students with special needs: